lifeisstillgood/softwaremind/docs/chapters/company/ch1a_examples.rst

 really meant.
 Software is unforgiving.
 And this means we shall have to write down what we really mean.

-Some computer vision AI software failed to see balck women as human faces - accurately reflecting the cultural make up of the AI laboratory it sprang from.
+Some computer vision AI software failed to see black women as human faces - accurately reflecting the cultural make up of the AI laboratory it sprang from.
 And we shall have to solve the multiutude of robotic actions in the real world that were previosuly left to